For better or worse, Peter Lynch is the "buy what you know" guru.

 Zig before they even think of zagging

-As a member of the Rule Breakers newsletter team, I try to spot emerging trends early, to try to profit from being early to the party.
+As a member of the Rule Breakers newsletter team, I try to spot emerging trends early, to profit from being early to the party.
 David Gardner's newsletter is all about buying what they do not know.

 Buy what you know better

 When you invest, go to the mall; ponder the contents of your cupboard; question why you chose one burger joint over the other.
-And when you unlock that desire to be inquisitive about equities, also figure out what you know -- and what you see -- before the rest of the market.
+And when you unlock that desire to be inquisitive about equities, figure out what you know -- and what you see -- before the rest of the market.

 That's what we do at Rule Breakers.
 You can sign up to see our picks today by clicking here, with no obligation to subscribe.